HSBC to cut up to 10,000 jobs in drive to slash costs: FT

-(Reuters) - HSBC Holdings Plc (HSBA.L) is planning to cut up to 10,000 jobs as interim Chief Executive Officer Noel Quinn seeks to reduce costs across the banking group, the Financial Times reported on Sunday.
+(Reuters) - HSBC Holdings Plc (HSBA.L) is planning to cut up to 10,000 jobs, more than 4% of its workforce, as interim Chief Executive Officer Noel Quinn seeks to reduce costs across the banking group, the Financial Times reported on Sunday.

-The plan represents the lender’s most ambitious attempt in years to cut costs, the newspaper said, citing two people briefed on the matter.
+The plan represents the lender's most ambitious attempt in years to cut costs, the newspaper said here citing two people briefed on the matter.
 It said the cuts will focus mainly on high-paid roles.

 HSBC could announce the beginning of the latest cost-cutting drive and job cuts when it reports third-quarter results later this month, the FT said, citing one person briefed on the matter.